dprint/dprint/docs/home.md

 ### `forceMultiLineArguments`

-Forces an argument list to be multi-line when it exceeds the print width.
+Forces an argument list to be multi-line when it exceeds the line width.

 When false (default), it will be hanging when the first argument is on the same line as the open parenthesis and multi-line when on a different line.